vanyllagorilla/Projects/README.md

 # Projects
 Unfinished projects used/created while learning mostly.
-I began this journy near the end of 2023.
+I began this journey near the end of 2023.
 There was a time when I was fairly proficient at manually editing SQL databases.

 I mostly learn in/from games,and I try to investigate things without crossing into "reverse engineering."